 In addition, make sure to drink plenty of water and get enough rest.
 Breast milk is 90% water, so increasing your water intake can boost your milk supply.
 It’s recommended that breastfeeding mothers consume about 3 liters of warm water each day.
 Also, getting more sleep can help your body make more milk because it relaxes you and helps release the right hormones for milk production.

-During the first weeks after birth, it’s recommended that you breastfeed your newborn “on demand,” which generally means every one and a half to three hours.
-As your baby grows, the frequency of feedings may decrease, settling into a more regular schedule.
-Some babies might need to nurse as often as every 90 minutes, while others may stretch it to every two to three hours.
+During the first weeks after birth, breastfeed your newborn on demand, typically every one and a half to three hours.
+Some babies nurse as often as every 90 minutes, while others stretch to every two to three hours.
+Watch for hunger cues like rooting, hand-to-mouth movements, or fussiness rather than strictly following a clock.
+Frequent feeding helps establish your milk supply.

 How can I relieve breast engorgement?